-Each academic year, HSSP is proud to welcome back members of the program who have completed their first year in HSSP and have chosen to continue to give back to the program by returning as Peer Advisors or Resident Advisors.
+Each academic year, HSSP is proud to welcome back members of the program who have completed their first year in HSSP and have chosen to continue to give back to the program by returning as Peer Mentors or Resident Advisors.

 Resident Advisors (RAs) are third- and fourth-year HSSP members who provide direct mentorship to all hall students, particularly assigned Peer Advisors.
 They help promote a warm, welcoming, and safe substance-free floor community.
 They lead one of the six programming committees that HSSP first-years are a part of, which plan events and other experiences that expand learning beyond the classroom.